CatalaniCD/supreme-octo-waffle/CS1011x/algorithms/computer_problem_solving.md

     - Each instruction change the computation state, or make a test on the state
     - The tests are used to branch the sequential flow of execution
-    - This model for program execution provides us with a foundation to construct correct proofs of algotihms 1.5.2 | Input and output assertions
+    - This model for program execution provides us with a foundation to construct correct proofs of algotihms

+    1.5.2 | Input and output assertions
     - Provide specifications about the inputs and ouputs
     - Input assertions, output assertions
     - Assertions are constraints to the values

     1.5.3 | Implications and simbolic execution
     - Conditional applied to input, { if input not in constrainst, continue }
     - Symbolic execution refers to the sets used as input, output
     - Add intermediate assertions to IO
     - Best Practices : Use straight line segment, branching segments, loop segments
     - VC(A-B) : Verification segment from A to B

     1.5.4 | Verification of straight-line program segments
-    - Evaluate variables at the end of the segment 1.5.5 | Verification of program segments with branches
+    - Evaluate variables at the end of the segment

+    1.5.5 | Verification of program segments with branches
     - Evaluate {True, False} branching
+    - Assertion for 'True', Assertion for 'False'

+    1.5.6 | Verification of program segments with loops
+    - Assertion : Loop invariant, property that captures the progressive computational role fo the loop, and remain true always
+    - Show that the loop invariant is true initially : VC(A-B)
+    - Precondition : use input assertion
+    - Show that the loop invariant is false after the loop execution
+    - Postcondition : use output assertion

-    - Assertion for 'True', Assertion for 'False' 1.5.6 | Verification of program segments with loops 1.5.7 | Verification of program segments that employ arrays 1.5.8 | Proof of termination
+    1.5.7 | Verification of program segments that employ arrays
+    - Apply 1.5.6

+    1.5.8 | Proof of termination
+    - Loop Termination
+    - Property of a data that guarantees termination : Sentinel
+    - Terminate from an Epsilon Expression.
+Expression that includes variables modified in the loop
+    - Termination conditions : TC(A), TC(B)

 ### 1.6 | Efficiency of algorithms
     1.6.1 | Redundant computations
     1.6.2 | Referencing array elements